leoz0214/pyriodic-table/README.md

+# Introduction

-periodic_table is a simple Python library which aims to achieve the following:
+`periodic_table` is a simple Python library which aims to achieve the following:

 - Provide insightful data (as accurate as possible) on the 118 chemical elements discovered to date, starting with hydrogen, all the way to the super-heavy oganesson!
 - Make this data easily accessible, in an organised manner.
 - Allow easy identification of elements to access their data, through multiple methods.
 - Be user-friendly and easy to use.

+# About the data

 Element data has been manually obtained and entered carefully.